bonitasoft/bonita-doc/md/tomcat-bundle.md

 Make sure your database is created before you start configuring the Tomcat datasources and make sure you do so before you start the Tomcat server.

-If you use the [Business Data Model (BDM) feature](define-and-deploy-the-bdm.md), you can store the business data in the same database as platform configuration and engine data, or you can configure a dedicated database.
+If you use the [Business Data Model (BDM) feature](define-and-deploy-the-bdm.md), we recommend that you configure a dedicated database.

 Follow those steps: